 The holy grail of communication is a transferable message 🔴⇨⇨🔴.

 It can create word of mouth momentum that can make or break the success of a project.

 The ultimate test of your message: would the key members of your audience repeat it to their friends or colleagues?

 Test your message out loud and see if you can ‘hear’ them repeating it.
 Does it flow from their lips?
 If it does, you know you’ve got a powerful end to your presentation.
 Could they recall your message a day later?
 A week later?
 Could they repeat it to their colleagues in the big meeting next month when they actually make the decision??

 This is what you’re speaking for; message recall.

-You are there to get a message across that can be recalled later, and if you miss ending, you jeopardize the recall.
+You are there to get a message across that can be recalled later, and if don’t end a speech well, you jeopardize the recall.